Nouvelle AI: The frame problem

 The frame problem describes an issue with using first-order logic (FOL) to express facts about a robot in the world.
-Representing the state of a robot with traditional FOL requires the use of many axioms (symbolic language) to imply that things about an environment that do not change arbitrarily.
+Representing the state of a robot with traditional FOL requires the use of many axioms (symbolic language) to imply that things about an environment do not change arbitrarily.

 Nouvelle AI seeks to sidestep the frame problem by dispensing with filling the AI or robot with volumes of symbolic language and instead letting more complex behaviors emerge by combining simpler behavioral elements.

 Embodiment

 The goal of traditional AI was to build intelligences without bodies, which would only have been able to interact with the world via keyboard, screen, or printer.
 However, nouvelle AI attempts to build embodied intelligence situated in the real world.
 Brooks quotes approvingly from the brief sketches that Turing gave in 1948 and 1950 of the "situated" approach.
 Turing wrote of equipping a machine "with the best sense organs that money can buy" and teaching it "to understand and speak English" by a process that would "follow the normal teaching of a child."
 This approach was contrasted to the others where they focused on abstract activities such as playing chess.